What Is a Medical Home?

 Full data at: http://www.childhealthdata.org/browse/medicalhome

-The Washington State Medical Home Partnerships Website focuses on improving care for children and youth with special health care needs by providing information to primary health care providers, other health care providers and community service providers, families and community coalitions.
+Our goal is to increase access for vulnerable children and youth and their families to welcoming doctors and nurses and clinic staff who appreciate the knowledge and culture of vulnerable children, youth and their families and partner with them to identify and help access needed services. mation to primary health care providers, other health care providers and community service providers, families and community coalitions.
 Our goal is that every child and youth with special health care needs will receive comprehensive health care through a medical home.

 How Is the Medical Home Partnerships Project Website Staffed?

 Faculty and professional staff at the University of Washington’s Center on Human Development and Disability (CHDD) oversee the website.
-Primary staff include a health educator who is also a parent of children with special health care needs, developmental pediatricians, and a nurse who is also a parent of a child with special needs.
-Additional regular contributors include nutritionists, developmental pediatricians, a physical therapist, nurses, and representatives from the Washington State Department of Health and the Department of Early Learning Early Support for Infants and Toddlers Program.
-Technical assistance and website maintenance is provided by the graphic design department at CHDD.
+Primary staff include a developmental pediatrician, a public health specialist, a nurse and nurse practitioner.
+Some staff also have experience as parents of children and youth with special health care needs.
+Additional regular contributors include nutritionists, developmental pediatricians, physical therapists, nurses, and representatives from the Washington State Department of Health and the Department of Early Learning Early Support for Infants and Toddlers Program.
+Graphic design and other technical assistance are provided by the Center on Human Development and Disability.

 Does the Medical Home Partnerships Project Provide Direct Services to Individual Patients?